costycnc/Arduino-code-to-turn-stepper-motor-makerbase-mks-dlc32-74hc595-onboard/README.md

      So ... if write 0 wait and after 2 and wait at infinite , all drivers will be active because PBO rimain all time LOW only PB1 STEPX will be high and low intermitent , so motor axe x will turn

-     In this mode you can control all pins of driver X,Y,Z !!!
+     So ...in this instruction shiftOut(21, 16, MSBFIRST, X) if change X with values from 0 to 255 you can control all pins of driver X,Y,Z inclusive the beeper!!!